Check out our monthly family discipleship lessons!

 Introduction to study: (The following is by Stacey Salsbery for Revive Our Hearts Ministries )

 As a mother of four, I’m often negotiating terms of compromise between my children: If your sister rides in the front seat on the way there, then it’s your turn on the way home.
+If he gets the green cup today, then you can have it tomorrow.
+If you pick the Andy Griffith episode this time, then she can pick it next time.

 It’s like a continuous dance where neither partner can figure out the steps, and they constantly step on each other’s feet, scream and holler, and have not the slightest clue how to make it work until the dance instructor comes over and reminds them: If you move right, she’ll move left.
+If you go first, he’ll go second.

 Compromise is sometimes described as a dance of give and take, but there are certain times when the Bible says we should never compromise.